Topic: Asylum, immigration, citizenship

-Any legal question or issue required to be determined by the court shall be succinctly stated in a numbered list on the first page and presented in the form of an issue paper set out in this section.
+Any legal question or issue required to be determined by the court shall, as agreed by the applicant and the respondent, be succinctly stated in a numbered list on the first page and presented in the form of an issue paper set out in this section.

 B. Statement of relevant facts

-This shall set out in chronological order the relevant facts.
-Key facts proved by exhibits shall be accompanied by reference to the page number(s) in the papers (referred to in paragraph 19 below) where the exhibit appears.
+This shall set out in chronological order the facts relevant to the legal issues and all facts necessary for the court to understand the full background, particularly in relation to the applicant’s immigration history.
+Key facts proved by exhibits shall be accompanied by reference to the page number(s) in the papers (referred to in paragraph 34) where the exhibit appears.
 Where a fact is disputed this shall be indicated.
 This shall be in the body of the submission and not in an annex.
+This section shall include:

 C. Procedural history

 This shall state in succinct form any relevant procedural history including the date of grant of leave, any injunctions or undertakings and any other interlocutory applications or appeals.